TrisPatt/Big-Ts-Chophouse/README.md

 is validated to check against restaurant capacity and messages are displayed to the user if the validation fails.
 * The create review form is validated to only accept dates from the past.

-### Custom error pages

-* 404 Error Page, provides user with a button the redirect to home page.
-* 500 Error Page, provides user with a button the redirect to home page.

 ## Features

 * Home page showcases a rotating carousel that contains information and links to menu, book a table and events.